 string inputHtmlPath = "C:\input\document.html"; EditableDocument document = EditableDocument.FromFile(inputHtmlPath, null); Editor editor = new Editor("C:\path\original.docx"); //save 1st version to file through path string outputPath = "C:\\output_path\\document.rtf"; WordProcessingSaveOptions saveOptions1 = new WordProcessingSaveOptions(WordProcessingFormats.Rtf); editor.Save(document, outputPath, saveOptions1); //save 2nd version to stream MemoryStream outputStream = new MemoryStream(); WordProcessingSaveOptions saveOptions2 = new WordProcessingSaveOptions(WordProcessingFormats.Docm); editor.Save(document, outputStream, saveOptions2);

 As you can see from example above, it is possible to create multiple output documents from a single

 EditableDocument with different save options and different formats.
 And these output formats should not be strictly same as format of input document.

 Even more: in some cases format family can also be different.
 For example, original document can be some of WordProcessing formats, while output document can be TXT or PDF.
+Or original document can be a PDF, while output — DOCX.
 Same transitions are allowed between Spreadsheets and DSV (two-ways).
 But, of course, they are not allowed, where formats are theoretically incompatible in their essence, like WordProcessing and Spreadsheet.